x684867/nemesis_server/src/nodejs/deps/npm/doc/files/package.json.md

 ## main

-The main field is a module ID that is the primary entry point to your program.
+The main field is a package ID that is the primary entry point to your program.
-That is, if your package is named `foo`, and a user installs it, and then does `require("foo")`, then your main module's exports object will be returned.
+That is, if your package is named `foo`, and a user installs it, and then does `require("foo")`, then your main package's exports object will be returned.

-This should be a module ID relative to the root of your package folder.
+This should be a package ID relative to the root of your package folder.

-For most modules, it makes the most sense to have a main script and often not much else.
+For most packages, it makes the most sense to have a main script and often not much else.

 ## bin